-You are entitled to the names of witnesses whom the licensing authority will call to testify against you; copies of statements pertinent to the board’s case; and the board’s investigative reports, whether made on or behalf of the board.
+You are entitled to the names of witnesses whom the licensing authority will call to testify against you, copies of statements pertinent to the board’s case and the board’s investigative reports, regardless of whether they were made on behalf of the board.

 What kind of evidence can my licensing attorney present at trial?

 Though the evidentiary rules are more slack in administrative hearings, your attorney has the right to introduce evidence and direct- and cross-examine witnesses.
 While not always the wisest course of action, you have the right to testify on your own behalf.
 Unlike criminal trials, however, if you choose not to testify, the licensing board’s attorney may still call you to testify as if you were on cross-examination.

 If the licensing board seeks to discipline you based on a conviction you sustained, our South Bay licensing attorneys may introduce evidence demonstrating that the crime for which you were convicted was not related substantially to your profession, if at all.
 Secondly, we can show that you have been rehabilitated from your conviction, specifically, fulfilled all probationary obligations, not incurred any new convictions, and, generally, that your character is reformed.

 What happens after the hearing?